 DISCUSSION

-The case fatality rate of advanced gastric cancer accounted for 13.6% of cancer fatality rate in China.
+The case fatality rate of advanced gastric cancer accounted for 13.6% of cancer fatality rates in China.
 After standardized treatment, 5-year survival rate for patients with early-stage gastric cancer was over 90%.
 The earliest diagnosis and precision therapy thus are crucial to improving the survival rate and should be highlighted.
-ESD is low cost and minimally invasive, and patients undergoing ESD generally have better quality of life after surgery.
+ESD is low cost and minimally invasive, and patients undergoing ESD generally have a better quality of life after surgery.
 The efficacy of ESD for distal early-stage gastric cancer and precancerous lesions is comparable with that for proximal ones in the elderly.
 However, the risk of postoperative fever is higher for ESD in patients with distal gastric cancer and precancerous lesions than in patients with proximal ones, and the surgery may cause greater trauma in the former.
-This may be attribute to biological characteristics and structural features related to the location of the lesions[14,15].
+This may be attributed to biological characteristics and structural features related to the location of the lesions[14,15].
 ESD allows endoscopists to achieve en bloc resection of flat lesions larger than 2 cm including early-stage gastric cancer.
-ESD procedure requires greater endoscopic management skills compared with EMR.
-The incidence of surgical complications in ESD procedure is relatively high.
+The ESD procedure requires greater endoscopic management skills compared with EMR.
+The incidence of surgical complications in ESD procedures is relatively high.
 Factors influencing ESD operational challenges include location and size of lesions, presence of ulcer and scar as well as intraoperative bleeding.
 Intraoperative hemorrhage may lead to extended operation time and perforation due to the blurry visual field it caused[16].
 Postoperative bleeding should be prevented to better assess the risk in the surgery.
 Endoscopic ultrasound can be used to evaluate the depth of invasion in early gastric cancer before ESD surgery.
 In addition, patient’s medication status, e.g., whether antiplatelets are used, coagulation monitoring, and platelet tests can help evaluate the risk for bleeding[17].
 In general, studies have shown the advantages of ESD over EMR in the aspect of en bloc resection rate, complete resection rate and local recurrence rate.

-The present study showed that the curative resection rate, en bloc resection rate, 1- and 3-year survival rate were higher in patients undergoing ESD than those undergoing EMR, although ESD was associated with greater intraoperative hemorrhage and longer length of hospital stay.
-The relatively long duration of operation and length of hospital stay and great intraoperative hemorrhage may attribute to surgical difficulty, wide resection range, etc in elderly patients with early gastric cancer and precancerous lesions.
+The present study showed that the curative resection rate, en bloc resection rate, 1- and 3-year survival rate were higher in patients undergoing ESD than in those undergoing EMR, although ESD was associated with greater intraoperative hemorrhages and longer length of hospital stays.
+The relatively long duration of operation and length of hospital stay and greater intraoperative hemorrhage may attribute to surgical difficulty, wide resection range, etc in elderly patients with early gastric cancer and precancerous lesions.
 PG is a pepsin precursor, and its level can indicate the function of gastric mucosa.
-PG I, PG II and PG I/PG II ratio can be used to evaluate the number of gastric parietal cells, the function of gastric mucosa and degree of gastric mucosal atrophy[18,19].
-The results manifested that ESD can protect the function of gastric mucosa by conserving most part of mucosa of the stomach.
+PG I, PG II and PG I/PG II ratio can be used to evaluate the number of gastric parietal cells, the function of gastric mucosa and the degree of gastric mucosal atrophy[18,19].
+The results manifested that ESD can protect the function of the gastric mucosa by conserving most parts of the mucosa of the stomach.

 CONCLUSION